nevanscott/uxui0120/_lessons/hig.md

 ---
-title: How to adapt a design to the Human Interface Guidelines
+title: How to incorporate the Human Interface Guidelines to your design
 unit: 2
 day: 18
 topics: